 Think for a minute about how you speak in normal conversation.
-Most of us use mostly familiar, common vocabulary.
+Most of us use familiar, common vocabulary.
 We speak that way intuitively in order to communicate easily and effectively.
-While we might throw in the occasional $100 word, for the most part, we can get our thoughts and feelings across quite well using the same words as everyone else.
-What makes each of our voices utterly unique, is that each of us is an utterly unique blend of feelings, perceptions and experiences.
-Even as we speak with the same words as everyone else, our unique identity and personality emerges untouched.
+While we might throw in the occasional $1000 word, for the most part, we communicate our thoughts and feelings using everyday common language.
+What makes each of our voices unique, is that each of us is an utterly unique blend of feelings, perceptions and experiences.
+Even as we speak using common language, each of our unique identities and personalities naturally emerge.

 The reason we communicate so easily is that we’ve been speaking in our native language all our lives.
 We know common words and phrases and how to use them.
 We know when to speak slowly and when to speed up.
 We know when to speak softly and when to yell.
 We know when to pause…for dramatic effect.
-In short, we are completely comfortable with all the nuances of our native language.
+In short, we are comfortable with the nuances of our native language.
 Without that level of comfort, our ability to communicate would be severely hampered.
-Anyone who has studied a second langauge knows exactly what I’m talking about.
+If you’ve studied a second language, you know exactly what I’m talking about.

-So instead of making stuff up, experienced improvisers use the same familiar, established vocabulary.
-This vocabulary is drawn from a highly specialized and unique language.
-Using this language, jazz players are endlessly creative in finding new combinations of familiar words and phrases, just as we all do when speaking in our native language.
+Instead of making stuff up, experienced improvisers draw from a well-established, common language.
+Using this language, jazz players are endlessly creative in finding new combinations of familiar words and phrases, just as we all do when speaking in our native tongue.

-The jazz language consists of specific combinations of notes, referred to as phrases licks or patterns.
-Most of these are short musical utterances, ranging from 3-10 notes in length.
-Familiar melodic patterns occur again and again on countless recordings.
-Specific rhythms, phrasings and accent patterns are essential elements of the language.
-Patterns of repetition, both melodic and rhythmic, are idiomatic to the the language.
+The jazz language consists of specific combinations of notes, referred to as phrases, licks or patterns.
+Many of these are short musical utterances, ranging from 3-10 notes in length.
+Their melodies, shapes and rhythms are essential elements of the language.
+In subtly different guises, they recur again and again in virtually all classic jazz performances.
 These elements taken together create the sound of jazz.

-The sound of the jazz language is unmistakable.
-It is as recognizable as is the sound of French, German, Italian or any other language.
-It is a language spoken around the globe.
-In learning to speak in jazz, you become part of a global community whose shared musical values allow us all to communicate, express and create.
+The sound of jazz is unmistakable.
+It is as clear and recognizable as is the sound of French, German, Italian or any other language.
+The more fluent you become, the greater your capacity to speak in your own voice.
+When you command the language, you’ll connect better with your audience and with your fellow musicians.